eHive

 Vernon Systems has a source code escrow agreement in place.
 The source code of the eHive software is held by an independent agent.
 The source code will be released by the agent to the eHive community if Vernon Systems is no longer trading.

-We can delete your account on request.
+You can close your account from under the Settings > Plan and Usage menu.
+All content must be deleted from the account first, and we can assist you with this step if needed.
 Your data will still exist in our historic daily backups, but we agree to never use this data in any way.

 eHive payments are processed through Windcave.
 Their processes are PCI compliant.
 We do not access or store credit card information within eHive.